#1 Home Improvement Retailer

 The Home Depot Garden Center at Shorewood

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
-Planting seeds indoors means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
-You might even want to directly sow organic seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for sprouts poking up, warmer temperatures, and fragrant breezes.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-Also, check out certain herbs and cruciferous veggies if you’re ready to get planting.
+Also, check out certain herbs and cruciferous veggies if you're ready to get planting.
 This includes broccoli, kale, and cabbage.
-Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
+Greens like spinach, artichokes, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
 The main concern is waiting until the frost has passed for the season, so planting seeds outdoors as direct sow is later here compared to farther south.

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or critters or insects might eat the sprouts.
-But if you're really lucky, you might get strong sprouts, perfectly spaced and ready to grow all spring.
-The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are primed to survive and hardy, although there are no guarantees.
+Your seeds might get washed away or struggle to grow, or rodents or bugs might eat the sprouts.
+But if you're really fortunate, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
+The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
+You know those sprouts are hardy and primed to survive, although there are no guarantees in the long term.

 Start Seeds Indoors